 - Rinse Well: Rinsing removes the excess starch coating on rice and makes the end result very light and fluffy.
 A fine mesh strainer is a great tool.

-- Rice Setting: In my test runs, results were exactly the same when cooking rice at High pressure for 5 mins, or, on the Rice mode.
+- Rice Setting: In my test runs, the results were exactly the same when cooking rice at High pressure for 5 minutes or in Rice mode.
 So, pick a mode based on your convenience.

 - NPR or QR?
-For best results, I let the pressure release naturally for 5-10 minutes, after which I manually release the remaining pressure.
+For best results, I let the pressure release naturally for 5-10 minutes, then manually release the remaining pressure.

 - Pot-in-Pot Method: Add 1-2 cups of water to the inner pot based on the size of your pot.
 For 3 qt and 6qt, add 1 cup.
 For 8qt, add 2 cups.
 Please remember: you still have to add water to the rice bowl as per the recipe instructions.